siyingchenclaire/2023_covid_sentiment_analysis/README.md

-# 2023_covid_sentiment_analysis
+# Sentiment Analysis on tweets related to the COVID-19
 final project for the course "Applied Machine Learning"

-# DDA3010: Group Project Report
-## Sentiment Analysis on tweets related to the COVID-19

 ## 1. Dataset Description